 Responsibility grows in importance as freedom discovers itself to be unjust.
 Emmanuel Levinas

-Sustainable Development – a Wedding Cake -a ‘Rockström shape for the SDG’s
+A Wedding Cake -a ‘Rockström and the SDG’s

 In April Johan Rockström for the Swedish Resilience Institute visited NZ and brought new thinking from ‘planetary boundaries’ to sustainable development goals.
-Let’s speak of a Wedding Cake with land and forests, water and oceans, biodiversity and atmosphere as the base for the SDG’s, rather than the three interacting spheres of social, environmental and economy spheres.
-This is SDG and Planet Boundaries May18 thoughts from the SDG Conference in Wellington, NZ
+Let’s speak of a Wedding Cake with land and forests, water and oceans, biodiversity and atmosphere as the base for the SDG’s.
+SDG’s and Planet Boundaries May18 the SDG Conference in Wellington, NZ

 Investing for People and the Planet